Fire crews battle to halt spread of Montana blaze, largest in the U.S.

 (Reuters) - More than 600 firefighters in Montana on Tuesday battled to halt the spread of the biggest wildfire in the United States after it torched buildings, raced through forests and drove scores of people from their homes.

-The Lodgepole Complex fire was 20 percent contained after laying waste to 250,000 acres (101,171 hectares) of timber, brush and range land near the Missouri River, according to the National Interagency Coordination Center.
+The Lodgepole Complex fire was 20 percent contained after laying waste to 250,000 acres of timber, brush and range land near the Missouri River, according to the National Interagency Coordination Center.

 "The combination of intense initial attack by the landowners and local resources along with the work of fire crews, has halted most of the fire's progress," the Idaho-based center said on its website late on Monday.